andykuszyk/markasten/SECURITY.md

 Since this project is currently under development, only the latest version will be updated with security fixes.

 ## Reporting a Vulnerability
-If you discover a vulnerability in this project, please raise an issue with brief details, and I will reach out to you for more information.
+If you discover a vulnerability in this project, please send an e-mail to <my-github-username> at live dot co dot uk.